SEEDGuard/SEVAL/README.md

 1. **Identify your target software engineering task** (Unfamiliar with SE tasks?
 Find them [here](https://github.com/gai4se/LLM4SE?tab=readme-ov-file#paper-list)!)

 You can either choose to integrate an existing evaluation technique or add a new evaluation technique.

+Note, there are evaluation tasks that are currently being worked on.
+Check the pull requests tab to see if a task is already in the works

 3. **Integrate the evaluation method**